daeunyeo/Pediatric-brain-age/README.md

 stimulus.
 This is a known practical problem with young children, who show elevated head motion artifacts under resting conditions.
 The movie-watching paradigm in ds000228 naturally sustains visual attention, reducing motion artifacts and improving signal quality in pediatric subjects.
-Using a naturalistic stimulus to engage young participants is an established approach in developmental neuroimaging research.
+Using naturalistic stimuli to sustain attention in young participants is standard practice in developmental neuroimaging.

 **② Alignment with the dataset's original research purpose**

 ds000228 was originally designed to study the development of the social brain (Richardson et al., 2018).
-The Pixar stimulus was selected by the original authors to engage social cognition networks — including regions associated with theory of mind and narrative comprehension — which are known to undergo substantial functional reorganization during childhood.
+The Pixar stimulus was selected by the original authors to engage social cognition networks (including regions associated with theory of mind and narrative comprehension) known to undergo substantial functional reorganization during childhood.
 This means the FC patterns in this dataset are particularly likely to carry developmental signal relevant to the prediction task pursued here.